-Trojan-Mek – a solid history of machine moves
+Trojan-Mek – a solid history of heavy machine moves

 Trojan-Mek Limited was established in 2004 to deliver specialist machine moving and factory relocation services to the UK manufacturing and engineering industries.

 With a combined experience of over 40 years’ in machinery installations and plant relocation, factory decommissioning and removals, HIAB transport and haulage, co-directors Leighton Price and Colin Watkins, set out to create a ‘one-stop-shop’ that would truly meet individual customer needs and specific project requirements – a Total Industrial Relocation Solution.